 M&E Understanding and Approach

-Understanding and Approach areas are of particular interest and importance to the Consortium, require a narrative response, and are aligned with Section 4 – CalSAWS Future Vision.
+Understanding and Approach areas are of particular interest and importance to the Consortium, require a narrative response, and are aligned with Section 4 – CalSAWS Future System.
 The objective of the Understanding and Approach is for the Bidder to demonstrate its understanding of the Consortium’s requirements through its narrative response.
 The Bidder will provide a narrative response to each of the five (5) M&E Understanding and Approach (U&A) topics located within this section.
 The total narrative response should not exceed 100 pages.

 Integrated Multi-Contractor Environment